 If your local bank has a global presence, then you may be able to continue with your local bank and open a foreign branch.
 This is the easiest option.
 However, if you don’t have that option available, then you might have some questions in regards to transferring money abroad, currency exchange rates and the process for opening a foreign bank account.

 We've covered a few important things for expats opening a foreign bank account to consider in order to plan ahead.
-If in the end you still aren’t certain on which bank to choose or how to get setup, then we recommend speaking to an on-demand relocation specialist on our expat moving platform to give you personalized guidance to opening your international bank account.
+If in the end you still aren’t certain on which bank to choose or how to get setup, then we recommend speaking to an on-demand relocation specialist on our expat moving platform to give you personalized guidance to open international bank account.

 International Payment Transfer